mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 - some further concepts such as transaction validation and the RPC interface;
 - the role of other binaries, less frequently used than the client and the node.

-You may now explore Tezos further, and enjoy using it!
+You may now explore Mavryk further, and enjoy using it!